Faculty Development in Human Rights

 Format and timing:

-· Fall seminar on the Beloit College campus: 6 sessions
+· Fall seminar on the Beloit College campus

 · Debriefing in Beloit: February 2016

-1. Inform participants and, through them, the campus about human rights and possible solutions from the perspective of Jordan,
+1. Inform participants and, through them, the campus about human rights and possible solutions from the perspective of Costa Rica and former Yugoslavia,

 2. Engage in discussions of pedagogy and other ways to equip students to understand and address human rights, and

-3. Encourage teaching about human rights across disciplines.
+3. Encourage teaching and research about human rights across disciplines.

-These will be accomplished by engaging in discussion with colleagues on the Beloit College campus and in observation and discussion with a variety of actors in Jordan.
+These will be accomplished by engaging in discussion with colleagues on the Beloit College campus and in observation and discussion with a variety of actors in Costa Rica and former Yugoslavia.

 - How the seminar might impact your teaching, including the possible development of new units within courses or new course; and